uc-cdis/fence/README.md

 #### Set Up Databases

-Because the tests clear out the database every time they are run, if you would like to keep a persistent database for manual testing and general local usage simply create a second test database with a different name, as in the instructions below.
+The tests clear out the database every time they are run.
+If you want to keep a persistent database for manual testing and general local usage, create a second test database with a different name:

 > NOTE: Requires a minimum of Postgres v9.4 (because of `JSONB` types used)